Feature request #11039

 In the previous releases, I used to click on the missing layer row and it opens a browser to select its valid path.

 The current window offers the possibility to directly rewrite the path in the dialog (and copy/paste), which is really a great improvement when you use database tables or the same folder.

 But sometimes, you may need to browse your folders to find where is the valid file and double-clicking on the row does no more do that.
 It tooks time for me to realize (i did it when reporting this issue by reading #10639 although i've been moving my datas for many weeks) that under the dialog, there was a "browser" button for that.
 I don't think that it is really intuitive for the user, as this button is among those closing/validating the dialog.

 Wouldn't it be better to have at the end of each missing file row a browser button (the push button one with just three dots)?
 The user directly knows what it does as it becomes IMHO more intuitive.

-#2 Updated by Harrissou Santanna over 3 years ago
+#2 Updated by Harrissou Santanna almost 5 years ago

 Jürgen Fischer wrote:

 Yes I do agree!
 So maybe, only those "browsable" should have that button...unless it complicates things.

 And the "Browse button..." allows to set the directory of multiple selected datasources at once.

 It can still work like that as, if I'm not wrong, in the current behavior, the files that will be affected by the modifications might be selected before browsing.
 The user will select many rows and push on one of their "browse" button to select the right folder.
 It's "just" a matter of documentation.